Curating Data: Optimizing Data Quality in AI

 Improving data quality

-An AI model can only be as good as the data it's trained on.
+An AI model can only be as good as the data it’s trained on.
 Curation meets user demand for high quality data.
-Careful curation ensures that the data is free of errors, duplicates, or biases, resulting in more reliable and accurate models.
+Careful curation ensures that the data is free of errors, duplicates, or biases, and emphasizes the importance of data accuracy for building reliable models.
+Identifying and addressing missing values is a crucial part of the curation process to improve data accuracy and usability.
+Regular maintenance, updates, and refreshing of data are also essential steps to ensure data quality over time.

 Reducing bias